emr-tml/cidgen/README.md

 # CIDgen
 CID Generator for PlayStation 3

-You have banned from PSN on your good old PlayStation 3?
+Got banned from PSN on your good old PlayStation 3?
 No problem, you can generate a CID for your device and login again :)
 Written in Bash, works on Linux.

 Usage » ./cidgen